Once you've decided you need a business IT network, it's important you plan and build one that's appropriate for your business needs

 Once you've defined your network requirements, you can use these to create a specification for your network.
 You'll need to answer a few key questions:

 - Do you need a server?
 A network server is a powerful computer at the heart of your network, installed on-site.
 It provides strong control and enables you to run centralised software such as customer relationship management systems.
-However, it also increases the cost and complexity of your network, and cloud services are becoming far more common.
+However, it also increases the cost and complexity of your network, and cloud services are now the default for most comapanies.

 - Wired or wireless?
 Wired networks are fast and reliable, but require cables to be run throughout your premises.